 Applying for a minor's first Dutch nationality certificate in Serbia

-If you live in Serbia and your child is a Dutch national, you can apply for their first Dutch nationality certificate at a Dutch embassy or consulate-general.
+If you live in Serbia and your child is a Dutch national, you can apply for their first Dutch nationality certificate at the Netherlands embassy in Belgrade.

 - The child has Dutch nationality.

 - The child has not previously held a Dutch nationality certificate, passport or ID card.

 - The child was not registered in a parent’s passport.

 If the child’s situation is different, select the appropriate option under Applying for a Dutch nationality certificate.

 When you apply for a Dutch nationality certificate, you must provide several documents.
 For every document, you must provide the original and a photocopy.
 You may need to have the original legalised and translated.
 The rules vary by country.

 If you are sending the documents by post, you must send legalised official copies.

 You should provide all identity documents in your and the child’s name.
 This includes foreign and expired documents.
 You do not need to bring expired documents which have already been cancelled (for instance by having a hole punched through them).

 You should bring a completed and signed Dutch nationality certificate application form (PDF, 55 KB) (in Dutch).